(back)

 Bannister Wedding

-Unicorn Cake The “unicorn” head fell of shortly after the picture was taken
+The “unicorn” head fell off shortly after the picture was taken

-In December we stuck around Chicago as Erin was due in January and it didn’t make sense to travel.
+In December, we stayed in Chicago because Erin was due in January, and it didn’t make sense to travel.
 We invited family over for Christmas:

 Winter vacation for the kids looked a lot like this (running out for hot chocolate):